Genivia/ugrep/README.md

                   line  is  selected  if it matches any of the specified patterns.
-                  This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), or to specify a pattern after option -f.
+                  This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), to specify a pattern after option -f or  after  the  FILE arguments.

            --exclude=GLOB
                   Skip files whose name matches GLOB (using wildcard matching).
 A glob can use *, ?, and [...] as wildcards,  and  \  to  quote  a wildcard  or backslash character literally.
 If GLOB contains /, full pathnames are matched.
 Otherwise  basenames  are  matched.
                   Note  that  --exclude patterns take priority over --include pat- terns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories  whose  name  matches  GLOB  from  recursive searches.
 If GLOB contains /, full pathnames are matched.
 Oth- erwise basenames are matched.
 Note that --exclude-dir  patterns take  priority  over --include-dir patterns.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines starting with a `#' and  empty  lines  in FILE  ignored.
 When  FILE  is a a `-', standard input is read.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of which is to be matched.
 This makes ugrep behave as fgrep.
 This option does not apply to -f FILE  patterns.
 To apply -F to patterns in FILE use -Fe `cat FILE`.

            -f FILE, --file=FILE
                   Read  one  or  more newline-separated patterns from FILE.
 Empty pattern lines in the file are not processed.
 Options  -F,  -w, and  -x  do not apply to FILE patterns.
 If FILE does not exist, the GREP_PATH environment variable is used as the path  to  read FILE.
 If     that     fails,     looks    for    FILE    in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
 This option may be repeated.

            --free-space